Skip to main content

 TL;DR

-• Builder → Knowledge base is the central place to manage all knowledge sources — files, web pages, and repositories
+• Builder → Knowledge Sources is the central place to manage all knowledge sources — files, web pages, and repositories

 • Upload runbooks and docs, add web pages by URL, or connect source code repositories